BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-04-performance-now-2025.md

 ![LCP Request Discovery on M6+](/images/posts/2025-11-04-performance-now-2025/LCP-request-discovery.png)

 - **Lighthouse Timespan** runs over a full user flow, perfect for analyzing workflows or transitions
 - [**Recorder Tab**](https://developer.chrome.com/docs/devtools/recorder/overview) captures interactions and replays them, useful to automate custom performance measures.
-It can also generate Playwright-compatible scripts, ideal for QA engineer.
+It can also generate Playwright-compatible scripts, ideal for QA engineers.
 At Bedrock, this could reduce time spent manually documenting reproduction steps for bugs.
 - [**Network overrides**](https://developer.chrome.com/docs/devtools/overrides) allow developers to intercept and modify network responses directly in DevTools, without needing a local proxy.
 At Bedrock, we often use this feature to streamline debugging or testing API responses without backend changes.
 - **Per-URL throttling** and **network priority** (only by enabling the Chrome flag `#devtools-individual-request-throttling` in Canary/Dev version) simulate realistic various conditions without global settings